kevinAlbs/c-bootstrap/amongoc/investigations/quickstart/README.md

-# Quick start
+# mongo-c-driver-async Quick Start

-The following are steps using vc-pkg to install mongo-c-driver-async and build a test client.
-These steps were run on Debian 12.
+The following steps use vcpkg to install mongo-c-driver-async, build a test application, and connect to a local MongoDB server.

+Steps were run on Debian 12.

 Install vcpkg (if not already installed):
 ```bash